Self-dual compact gauged baby skyrmions in a continuous medium: The restricted gauged baby Skyrme model in a magnetic medium

-where $\hat{n}$ is {a unitary vector} in the internal space.
-Further, we have the potential ${V}\left( \phi _{n},\chi \right) $ which stands for {some appropriated interaction} between the Skyrme field $\vec{\phi}$ and the neutral scalar field $\chi $.
-It is important to point out that in {the absence of such an interaction,} we must recover the corresponding standard configurations investigated in \cite{Adam_12}.
+The potential ${V}\left(\phi _{n}, \chi \right) $ stands for some appropriated interaction in terms of both the Skyrme and the scalar fields.
+Furthermore, the scalar fields $\vec{\phi}$ and $\chi $ are dimensionless, the gauge field and the electromagnetic coupling constant $g$ possess mass dimension $1$, and the Skyrme coupling constant $\lambda $ has mass dimension $-1$.

-Here, {for the $(2+1)$-dimensional Minkowski space we adopt} the metric with signature $\left(+,-,-\right) $.
-Moreover, {we take the natural units $\hbar =c=1$.
-Thus, the scalar fields $\vec{\phi}$ and $\chi$ are dimensionless, the gauge field and the electromagnetic coupling constant $g$ possess mass dimension $1$,} and the Skyrme coupling constant $\lambda $ has mass dimension $-1$.
+It is important to emphasize that the system is at vacuum when $ \Sigma(\chi)=1$, indicating that the field $\chi$ decouples from the gauge field, reducing (\ref{3}) to the gauged BPS baby Skyrme model investigated in Ref. \cite{Adam_12}.

 The Euler-Lagrange equations obtained from the Lagrangian density (\ref{3}) are